 The Call Password is sent by the calling unit when the base channel of the call is connected.
 The receiving unit compares the value to its Port Password.
 If the password received matches the stored password, the session is established normally for the remainder of the call.
 If there is no match, the authenticating unit sends a message back to the originator and drops the session.
+See "Understanding the Port profile parameters" on page 2-22.
 The port status screen will indicate that the call failed authentication with the message "Password Mismatch."